 Students begin with site assessment and starting documentation in their field notebooks.
 Special attention is paid to making sure students are developing good professional skills and habits they can carry with them long after their time at camp.
 Following site assessment and discussion, students are guided by staff through the process of properly checking a field site for exposed fossil material.
 Once a collectible fossil is found, students and staff begin the excavation and extraction process, with participants learning to dig out the fossil as professional paleontologists do.
 From brushes to picks to jackhammers and plaster jackets, students get hands-on experience with the full excavation process.
 Staff encourage students to take on leadership roles within the group, including peer-teaching by students who have quickly picked up particular skills.

 Our excavation projects change from year to year, depending on what fossil material has weathered to the surface for us to collect.

-During the second week of the program, students will visit the comparative anatomy lab in the Fort Hays State Biology Department, and the modern skeletal collection at the Sternberg Museum to explore the evolution of the vertebrate skeleton.
+During the weekend mid-program, students will visit the comparative anatomy lab in the Fort Hays State Biology Department, and the modern skeletal collection at the Sternberg Museum to explore the evolution of the vertebrate skeleton.
 They will spend two full days learning major bones of the skull and body, as well as teeth types of mammals.
 Moving from fish to reptiles and amphibians to birds and mammals, students will learn to identify bones, and see how bones differ across vertebrate organisms.

 Students will also visit the Sternberg Museum paleontology research collection during their time in Hays.
 Here, they will learn about the importance of research collections held in public trust, how these collections are built and maintained, and how they contribute to the progress of scientific understanding.

-To close the second week of the program, students will continue to hone their fossil identification and excavation skills, and improve their data collecting habits.
+To close the second week of the program, students will continue to build and hone their field paleontology skills, and improve their data collecting habits.
 This includes refining documentation procedures essential for collecting quality field data, ensuring specimens will be usable for research.